Gerry Ford (businessman)

 Gerry Ford (born 4 November 1957) is an American businessman.
 He is the founder and chief executive officer (CEO) of Caffè Nero, the third-largest coffee chain in the United Kingdom.

 Early life

-Gerry Ford is the son of an American university Professor of Education.
+Gerry Ford is the son of an American university professor of education.
 He accompanied his father on sabbaticals to European countries.
 He grew up in Silicon Valley.

-Dr. Ford has a BA from Stanford University, a MALD degree from The Fletcher School at Tufts University, an MBA from INSEAD, and a PhD from Oxford University.
+Ford has a BA from Stanford University, a MALD degree from The Fletcher School at Tufts University, an MBA from INSEAD, and a PhD from Oxford University.

 Career

 His first job was as a financial analyst for Hewlett-Packard.
 He cites Bill Hewlett and Dave Packard as role models.

 He came to the UK to work in venture capital at Apax Partners, where he stayed for three years.
 He co-founded Paladin Partners, an equity company, in 1991.